abhishekarya1/myblog/content/post/2018-09-15-cosmos-a-spacetime-odyssey-ep-2.md

 **Subjects**: Biology, Life Sciences, Biochemistry, Earth Science, Anatomy, Physiology.

-This episode discusses evolution, DNA, mutations, natural selection, tree of life, evolution of the eye, history of life on Earth, mass extinctions, and Geologic Time Scale.
+This episode discusses evolution, DNA, mutations, natural selection, the tree of life, the evolution of the eye, history of life on Earth, mass extinctions, and Geologic Time Scale.

 ## Selection
 ### Artificial Selection - Selective Breeding